rreusser/trains-and-trails/src/pages/ohlone-wilderness-trail/index.md

 - Trail pass/map + sharpie
 - Hat, sunglasses, buff

-<span data-behavior="anchor" data-feature-index="0" data-mile-position="2.3"></span>
+<span data-behavior="anchor" data-feature-index="0" data-mile-position="4.0"></span>
 ![Trail map](trail-map-1.jpg)

 ![Trail map closeup](trail-map-2.jpg)

-When I received my trail pass in the mail, I opened up a detailed topographic map and was surprised to realize that the map with date stamped in the corner *is* the trail pass—which you are required to have with you at all times.
+Along the way, I reviewed the map.
+When I received my trail pass in the mail, I opened up a detailed topographic map and was surprised to realize that the map, with date stamped in the corner, *is* the trail pass—which you are required to have with you at all times.
 "Safety regulations are written in blood" goes the saying, and I hope nothing too unfortunate had to happen for [EBRPD](https://www.ebparks.org/) to take this approach, but I was nonetheless delighted with the result.

 <span data-behavior="anchor" data-feature-index="0" data-mile-position="23.5" data-split></span>
 ## Dublin/Pleasanton Station